 My Personal Experiences of Nakedness

-I relate further youthful experiences of being naked with friends in Frank Answers About Swimming Naked and Frank Answers About Returning to Nature.
+I relate youthful experiences of being naked with friends in Frank Answers About Swimming Naked (and the related Commentaries I and II articles) and Frank Answers About Returning to Nature.
 I spent many hours showering and swimming naked with other boys in high school freshman PE Swimming Class.
-I had a wonderful experience of being naked on a Scout camping trip in the summer of my fifteenth year (1958) with three other Scouts.
-Hiking up the South Branch Cattaraugus Creek we discovered a swimming hole to which we returned each day, even being bold enough to walk around naked because nobody else was around.
+I had a wonderful experience of swimming naked on a Scout camping trip in the summer of my fifteenth year (1958) with three other Scouts.
+Hiking up the South Branch Cattaraugus Creek we discovered a swimming hole to which we returned each day.

 For several reasons naked communal showering came to an end by the 1980s.
 In suburban homes with several bathrooms boys and girls became more used to privacy once they reached puberty.
 They stopped showering after gym classes and learned to dress and undress without completing exposing their bodies.
 Homophobia became an issue.
-Boys either became afraid of being hit on my gay boys and gay boys became afraid of being exposed by their erections.
+Boys either became afraid of being hit on by gay boys and gay boys became afraid of being exposed as gay by their erections (as if all boys don’t get them!).
 Colleges followed the trend by providing individual shower stalls for the sake of modesty.
 Dorm suites began to replace individual rooms.
-It became possible for room mates to never see each other naked.
-I think a lot was lost in terms of male camaraderie with the loss of natural nakedness.
-Was the experience being naked with one another homoerotic?
-Yes, But, but eros is about more than sex.
+It has became possible for roommates to never see each other naked.
+I think a lot was lost in terms of male camaraderie with the loss of social nakedness.
+Was the experience of being naked with one another homoerotic?
+Yes, but eros is about more than sex.
+It is really about passionate love in all its forms

 Revival of Public Nudity in the Age of Aquarius